developeravsk/Building-a-knowledge-base/README.md

 # Building-a-knwoledge-base

 This demo of knowledge base and search api is built using Daraz help questions data.
-The search results are based on document similarity cosine similarity.
+The search results are based on document similarity using cosine similarity between the search parameter and the questions present in the knowledgebase.
 To learn more about cosine similarity, please [click here](https://en.wikipedia.org/wiki/Cosine_similarity#:~:text=Cosine%20similarity%20is%20a%20measure,to%20both%20have%20length%201.)